 Though the Albany area is forested, the slightly different climate does not support the ancient giants (as easily).
 Native bottlebrush, banksia, combined with a rugged, ancient coastline lean more towards wildflowers.
 Torndirrup National Park is forested up until the cliffs, and are best viewed from Stony Hill.
 Visit the Albany Region

-Dieback.org.au outlines the thread to the South West of Western Australia:
+Dieback is a threat to the South West of Western Australia:

 "Introduction of phytophthora dieback into the region has devastated many native plant communities and is threatening a number of rare plants with extinction."

 Any activity which transfers soil or plant matter from one site to another site has the potential to spread the disease including:

 Please be responsible for your impact by keeping your shoes and tyres clean and free from dirt before entering into a bush land or forested area.
 Thank you for taking the time to care for the trees.

 More information on the south-west coast in our other Western Australian travellers guides:

 The Rainbow Coast is a national biosphere area and deserves our care and respect, please try to reduce your environmental impact when visiting the coast.
 Your safety while visiting the region iis your responsibility, please obey the signs and be careful.
 THANKS FOR VISITING!

 Fremantle, the Port City, is located south-west of Perth at the mouth of the Swan River.
 Fremantle's vibrant nightlife, music scene and cafe' culture make Fremantle a perfect getaway from the bustle of Perth.
 Beaches, history, shopping, dining out, and more.
 VISIT FREMANTLE